tloanPhytec/meta-example/README.md

-# Branch am64-scarthgap-linuxApps
+# Branch am62-scarthgap-linuxApps

-This branch serves as a reference for adding custom Linux applications to PHYTEC's phyCORE-AM64x BSP.
+This branch serves as a reference for adding custom Linux applications to PHYTEC's phyCORE-AM62x BSP.

 - blink: this C code Blink example runs as a systemd service automatically upon boot.
-It blinks the RGB LED D20 on the phyCORE-AM64x Development Kit carrier board.
+It blinks the User LED D24 on the phyCORE-AM62x Development Kit carrier board.
 - hello: this C code HelloWorld example installs itself to the /usr/bin/ directory and can be called from userspace.

-This was tested with BSP-Yocto-Ampliphy-AM64x-PD24.1.0
+This was tested with BSP-Yocto-Ampliphy-AM62x-PD24.1.1

-In order to evaluate this on your phyCORE-AM64x Development Kit:
+In order to evaluate this on your phyCORE-AM62x Development Kit:

 Navigate to your BSP's sources directory: